-19 Desmet et al. (2011) used the F{ST} functional form to calculate cultural distance based on answers from the World Values Survey for a sample of European countries, and explored the relationship between the resulting matrix of cultural distance and F{ST} genetic distance in Europe, finding as we do a strong association between the two.
+$^{^{17}}$ Future research should consider the robustness of our results to the use of alternative functional forms, such as Manhattan distance.
+Desmet, Le Breton, Ortuño-Ortín and Weber (2011) applied the F{ST} functional form to answers from the World Values Survey for a sample of European countries, and explored the relationship between the resulting matrix of cultural distance and F{ST} genetic distance in Europe, finding like us a strong association between the two.

-20 We call these non-binary.
-Non-binary questions are further divided into those that admit an ordering on a scale (e.g. happiness on a scale from 1 to 10), and those that do not (e.g. do you prefer option 1, option 2 or option 3?).
+18We call these non-binary.
+Non-binary questions are further divided into those that admit an ordering on a scale (e.g. happiness on a scale from 1 to 10), and those that do not (e.g. do you prefer option 1, option 2 or option 3).
 This distinction is not relevant here.
-For an in-depth discussion of question types in the WVS, see Desmet et al. (2014).
+For an in-depth discussion of question types in the WVS, see Desmet, Ortuño-Ortín and Wacziarg (2014a).

-The third challenge is to aggregate question-specific distances in order to obtain summary measures of cultural distance.
-To create summary indices we first standardize the question-specific distances to have a mean of zero and a standard error equal to one.
-This ensures equal weighting of questions in every summary index.
-We next simply sum the question-specific indices, to compute several indices of cultural distance.
+indices of cultural distance.
 We first sum across all 98 questions, to obtain an overall index.
-Next, we sum question-specific distances for each of the six categories of questions, as specified by the WVS.21 Finally, we created an index for the whole group of binary questions and another one for the whole group of non-binary questions.
+Next, we sum question-specific distances for each of 6 question category, as specified by the WVS.19 Finally, we created an index for each of binary and non-binary questions.

-Summary statistics for these nine indices appear at the bottom of Table 6.1.
-By construction each index has mean zero and is available for all 2,701 pairs.22
+Summary statistics for these 9 indices appear at the bottom of Table 1.
+By construction each index has mean zero, and is available for all 2,701 pairs.